ofemiashiru/CI_MS1_ABL/README.md

 13. I want users to be able to find and listen to their favourite Afrobeats artists
 14. I want users to be able to be kept up to date with latest events and news
 15. I want users to be able to contact us
-16. I want users to be able to download our App on App store and Google Play store
+16. I want users to be able to download our app on App store and Google Play store
 17. I want users to sign up to our mailing list
 18. I want our site to be prepared to launch our own in house music player